inab/WfExS-backend/README.md

                         Configuration file, describing security contexts, which hold credentials and similar (default: None) -E EXPORTSCONFIGFILENAME, --exports-config EXPORTSCONFIGFILENAME
-                        Configuration file, describing exports which can be done (default: None) -J WORKFLOWWORKINGDIRECTORY, --staged-job-dir WORKFLOWWORKINGDIRECTORY
+                        Configuration file, describing exports which can be done (default: None) --public-key-file PUBLIC_KEY_FILES
+                        This parameter switches on secure processing.
+Path to the public key(s) to be used to encrypt the working directory (default: None) --private-key-file PRIVATE_KEY_FILE
+                        This parameter passes the name of the file containing the private key needed to unlock an encrypted working directory. (default: None) -J WORKFLOWWORKINGDIRECTORY, --staged-job-dir WORKFLOWWORKINGDIRECTORY
                         Already staged job directory (default: None)